Iron County MRA: Amasa

 Iron ore was first discovered along the Hemlock River in 1888 by Matthew Gibson and his son Thoburn.
 The next year, the Hemlock Mining Company, a subsidiary of the Pickands, Mather Company bought property just west of what is now Amasa.
 A railroad spur was constructed to the site, and full-scale mining operations began in 1890.
-A settlement arose near the mine; it was initially dubbed "Hemlock," but in 1892 the name was changed to "Amasa," for Amasa Stone Mather, the son of Pickands, Mather president Samuel Mather.
+A settlement arose near the mine; it was initially dubbed "Hemlock," but in 1892 the name was changed to "Amasa," for Amasa Stone Mather, the son of Pickands, Mather president Samuel Livingston Mather II.

 Five more mines were opened in the area in the next few years, and lumbering began in the area, and as a result Amasa grew rapidly.
 In the early 1890s, a township hall, post office, boarding house, train depot, and several commercial structures were constructed.
 A fire department water system, and street lighting were all put in place just after the turn of the century.
 Amasa continued to grow until the 1930s, when local mines began shutting down.
 The last area mine closed in 1940, and Amasa has changed little since that time, supported primarily by the timber industry.

 There are four structures and historic districts from Amasa included in this MRA.
 They are summarized as follows: